Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 It's just absurd, and it's been nuked, folks.

-That the fat poor do not have stores with what is healthy food anyway?
+It's just a total lie that the fat poor do not have stores with.

-I mean, it's a this is just it's it's it try to make it something all there are are fast food joints in these neighborhoods that you can't go in there and buy cantaloupe anywhere.
+I mean, this is just, try to make it something all there are fast food joints in these neighborhoods that you can't go in there and buy a cantaloupe anywhere, or that you can't go in and buy a banana, which is a crock.

 Did you hear that?

-Well, and we want to be sure because apparently Rush Limbaugh is using your column today.
+Well, and we want to be sure, because apparently Rush Limbaugh is using your column today.

-We you are not saying that it is not about race.
+You are not saying that it is not about race.

 You are saying it was also about race, but we have to look at some of these other factors as well.